 “Basically, the closer you get to ‘nothing but crushed nuts’ the healthier the product,” says Denis Fay, M.S. and Beachbody’s executive director of nutrition.
 “A little salt is okay.
 If you can find a nut butter with sea salt, that’s a better choice.
 Personally, I use almond butter because almonds are an amazing nut.”

 The good news is that it’s really easy to make your own.
-And it doesn’t take any time at all.
-All that’s required?
-Peanuts and a small food processor.
-And, a touch of sea salt if you want it.
+All you need are peanuts, a small food processor, and a touch of sea salt if you prefer.

 Inspired by The Kitchn

 2 cups raw peanuts, no salt or oil added

 1. Using a small food processor, pulse the peanuts until chopped.

 2. Run the food processor for 1 minute.
 Using a spatula (or large spoon if that’s all you have), stop and scrape down the sides and bottom.
 The mixture will look dry.